CrocSwap/CrocSwap-protocol/README.md

 Users of the CrocSwap protocol should be aware of the implicit risks to the protocol design.
 Among other major risk sare

 * Protocol Risk - Although carefully reviewed the protocol could have an implementation error that leads to loss of funds
-* Governance Risk - CrocSwap governance has fairly extensive powers, and users should fully trust the entities holding governance roles.
-For more information see the [docs on governance roles](./docs/GovernanceRoles.md)
+* [Governance Risk](./docs/GovernanceRoles.md) - CrocSwap governance has fairly extensive powers, and users should fully trust the entities holding governance roles.
-* Token Risk - CrocSwap expects has fairly stringent conformance requirements to guarantee safe and defined behavior.
+* [Token Risk](./docs/TokenModel.md) - CrocSwap expects has fairly stringent conformance requirements to guarantee safe and defined behavior.
 Users interacting with pools on non-compliant or malicious tokens risk loss of funds.
-For more information see the [docs on token safety model](./docs/TokenModel.md)
-* Upgrade Risk - CrocSwap allows for smart contract code upgrade.
+* [Upgrade Risk](./docs/UpgradeSafety.md) - CrocSwap allows for smart contract code upgrade.
 Any upgrade represents a risk to the entire protocol and users funds if implemented incorrectly.
 Users should monitor all proposed upgrades and trust the governance process for approving upgrade proposals.
-For more infomration see the [docs on upgrade safety](./docs/UpgradeSafety.md)